ishswar/katacoda-scenarios/cka-ha-control-planes/step1.md

 ### Build pass-through NGINX configuration file

+Usually, SSL termination takes place at the load balancer and unencrypted traffic sent to the backend web servers.
+All HTTPS/SSL/TLS and HTTP requests are terminated on the Nginx server itself.
+Kubernetes API server by default is not configured to accept plain text connection - that means we can't stop TLS traffic at NGINX server we need to tunnel/pass-through it and end at API server .
+For this we will need to use the ngx_stream_core_module module for TCP load balancing and is available since version 1.9.0

+Once we are done we will have three config files

+1. nginx.conf main NGINX server config file
+1. default.conf as name says default config file (starts server on port 80)
+1. passthrough.conf this is file we will be creating ( starts server on 9443 with TLS pass-through)

+`
+/etc/nginx/
+├── conf.d
+│   └── default.conf
+├── nginx.conf
+└── passthrough.conf
+`

 #### Get IP address of servers

 Before we build pass through config file we need IP Address of two servers